martinsmith1968/NativeWindowsConsoleApplicationsCPP/README.md

   extensions and learning the command line tooling is a better option for learning.
 - Command Line Parsing, with individual Command support
   - _I rolled my own (rather crude one) for the C++ version as there are features I required which other libraries did not provide.
-  This is not something I would likely repeat for understanding a new language_.
+  This is not something I would likely repeat for porting to a different language_.
 - Modules
   - Separating common code to be consumed across different executable outputs, and (optionally) packaging for wider sonsumption.
 - Lite Framework
   - Generally this is not an idea I'm in favour of ('Organisations' having their own Framework layer on top of the language) but for this it made spinning up a new application simple and allowed focusing mainly on the implementation logic.
+The downside being that there are limited docs and so trying to revisit at a point in future will likely be tough.
 - Compiling to a single self-contained executable
 - Unit Testing
 - Automated bulids and release publishing (currenly via GitHub actions)